asukumari/Numerical-Methods/README.md

 # Numerical-Methods
-There are several types of numerical methods are written in python, all methods described at Chapra and Canale book(Numerical Methods for Engineers).
+There are several types of numerical methods are written in python with my description, all methods described at Chapra and Canale book(Numerical Methods for Engineers).
-If you want to see code, please use Jupyter.
+You need to use Jupyter programm to complile it.